AlexandreRavichandran/pomodoro-timer/README.md

 # How to use
 After forked and cloned the project, don't forget to create a database on MySQL and import the pomodoro.sql file on it.

-Need help to do things above ?
-You can see details about installation [here](/docs/howtoinstall.md "Click here to have details about how to install requirements") .